Advanced GUI Python Barcode and QR Code Reader for Windows, Linux, macOS and Rasberry Pi OS

 return BarcodeReader.init_license(key)

-The next step is to create some global variables and bind widget signals to slots:
+Next, initialize global variables and bind widget signals to slots for various functionalities:

 # Initialization